metareflection/plti-class/schedule.md

 We will consider techniques for reasoning about binders, for defining operational semantics (small step vs big step), for representing functions/closures (first order vs higher order).

-Homework: read up on STLC and iso-recursive types.
+Preparation homework: read up on STLC and iso-recursive types.
 TAPL is a good source for both.
 TODO: Before class, I will provide the formal semantics for STLC with iso-recursive types, as a PDF and as LaTeX maybe.

 ### Thursday, September 19

-TBD
+Survey on techniques for reasoning about binders and scope, theoretically and practically.

+Challenges include quotienting modulo alpha-equivalence, implementing capture-avoiding substitution, handling shadowing.

+Techniques include nominal logic, higher-orde abstract syntax (HOAS), de Bruijn index, locally nameless, combinatory logic (which avoids variables entirely).

+Preparation homework: dive into a specific technique, and be ready to share insights and code snippets.

 ## Week 4